halfbeep/escrow/README.md

 ## Escrow

-**Escrow is 2 party holding contract for the transfer of Ether
+**Escrow is 2 party holding contract for the transfer of Ether using a basic conduit to hold funds on behalf of both parties

 ````